Home

 Board Members

-Retired grant writer and nonprofit executive director.
+Bea Adler is a retired grant writer and nonprofit executive director.

 Volunteers

 We are always looking for volunteers to assist with salvaging, sorting, categorizing, cleaning, and distributing books.
+We can also use help with fundraising, assisting at events, and with literacy activities for children.

 A Brief History of the Bright Lights Book Project